Menu

 “Madam, I withdraw that, but I do say this: this has got a unity ticket going right through this parliament.
 This has united every person in this parliament – something that no-one else has ever had the ability to do – and Telstra has done it magnificently.
 They have got the Labor Party, they have got the National Party, they have got the Liberal Party, they have got the Democrats and they have got the Greens – all united in a singular distrust of Telstra.
 You have achieved a miracle.”

 A Labor Party Senator, Chris Schacht, even made it more apparent to the same Telstra arbitration officer that if Telstra were to award compensation only to the five 'litmus' COT test cases and not the other still unresolved issues, then this act "would be an injustice to those remaining 16".
-However, the John Howard NLP government sanctioned only punitive damages to those five litmus test cases, plus the release of more than 150,000 Freedom of Information documents initially concealed from those five.
+However, the John Howard National Liber Part NLP government sanctioned punitive damages to those five litmus test cases, plus the release of more than 150,000 Freedom of Information documents initially concealed from those five COT Cases during their government-endorsed arbitration of 1994 to 1998.
 The eighteen million dollars those five received between them should have been split equally between all twenty-one unresolved COT Cases FOI issues.
 It was not.

-The remaining 16 claimants, who were also on the Senate Schedule list as unresolved COT issues, were denied these same privileges.
-If this is not discrimination of the worst possible kind, then what is?
+In stark contrast, the remaining 16 claimants, also noted on the Senate Schedule as having unresolved COT issues, were systematically denied access to these same levels of assistance and expertise.
+This glaring discrepancy raises serious concerns about fairness and equity.
+If this situation does not constitute one of the worst forms of discrimination, what indeed does?

 Senate Schedule A and B list